viettelidc-provider/terraform-provider-vopencloud/docs/index.md

 If you submit these logs with a bug report, please ensure any sensitive information has been scrubbed first!

-## ViettelIdc Releases and Versions
+## VOpenCloud Releases and Versions

-This provider aims to support "vanilla" ViettelIdc.
-This means that we do all testing and development using the official upstream ViettelIdc code.
-If your ViettelIdc environment has patches or modifications, we do our best to accommodate these modifications, but we can't guarantee this.
+This provider aims to support "vanilla" VOpenCloud.
+This means that we do all testing and development using the official upstream VOpenCloud code.
+If your VOpenCloud environment has patches or modifications, we do our best to accommodate these modifications, but we can't guarantee this.

-We try to support _all_ releases of ViettelIdc when we can.
-If your ViettelIdc cloud is running an older release, we still should be able to support it.
+We try to support _all_ releases of VOpenCloud when we can.
+If your VOpenCloud cloud is running an older release, we still should be able to support it.

 ### Octavia api versioning